This article was updated in November 2023.

 The portraits become an interesting history lesson as you move from one to another.
 Each portrait comes with a short synopsis of the notable contributions that person made to what became the United States of America.
 Those contributions cover political, philosophical, scientific endeavors, and more.

 Also, if you’re familiar with some well-known places in Philadelphia, you’ll likely see the link to history while visiting the gallery.
-For example, Rittenhouse Square is named after David Rittenhouse (whose portrait is prominently displayed here), who was a friend of the American Revolution as well as a clockmaker and renowned astronomer.
+For example, Rittenhouse Square is named after David Rittenhouse (whose portrait is prominently displayed here), a friend of the American Revolution, clockmaker, and renowned astronomer.

 By some portraits sits a wooden contraption called a physiognotrace.
 Ask a nearby NPS ranger for a demonstration, and you’ll learn how this was used to create a person’s profile for a silhouette, a popular form of portraiture at the time.
 Even more interesting is the story that comes with this one.
 Moses Williams, Peale’s slave, was taught to work the physiognotrace and became quite adept at it.
 As time passed, he earned his freedom and continued creating silhouettes for customers in a shop set up in Peale’s Museum.

 Don’t let the building’s imposing facade deter you from entering.
-Just walk up the steps, and you’ll be welcomed into the portrait gallery by National Park Service staff.
+Just walk up the steps, and National Park Service staff will welcome you into the portrait gallery.
 Most likely, you will not encounter crowds of people here, so you can take your time inside.
 420 Chestnut Street; free; open daily 10-5

 To continue the walk, head east on Chestnut St.; turn right and continue down the cobblestone path to Carpenters’ Hall.
 The building is facing but set back from the street. (about a 2-minute walk)